miramiramir/jam/README.md

 Now that Jam is installed, you will need to set up your `config.json` file and windows `hosts` file.

-**Note**: We will not include Animal Jam's server address for obvious reasons, you will have to figure that out yourself.

 ### Setting up the configuration

 1. Open the jam folder in your file explorer